hseeberger/akka-sse/README.md

 ## Usage – server-side

-In order to respond to a HTTP request with an `EventStream`, you have to bring the implicit `ToResponseMarshaller[EventStream]` defined by the `EventStreamMarshalling` trait or object into the scope defining the respective
+In order to respond to a HTTP request with an event stream, you have to bring the implicit `ToResponseMarshaller[Source[ServerSentEvent, Any]]` defined by the `EventStreamMarshalling` trait or object into the scope defining the respective
 route: